UK International Airlines

-UK International Airlines was a British airline based in Sheffield, England, United Kingdom.
-UK International Airlines Limited held a United Kingdom Civil Aviation Authority Type A Operating Licence permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats, for a very short period of time.

-On 8 January 2008 the UK Civil Aviation Authority suspended the AOC held by UK International Airlines.
-It has also suspended the Route licences for both charter and scheduled operations held by the airline.
+UK International Airlines Ltd. was a British airline based in Sheffield, England, United Kingdom.
+It held a United Kingdom Civil Aviation Authority Type A Operating Licence permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats, for a very short period of time.
+On 8 January 2008 the UK Civil Aviation Authority suspended the AOC and also suspended the route licences for both charter and scheduled operations held by the airline.

 History

-UK International Airlines Limited was formed on 13 September 2005 to operate services between United Kingdom and Pakistan.
+UK International Airlines Ltd was formed in May 2007 to operate services between United Kingdom and Pakistan.
 The airline was awarded its worldwide scheduled Air Operator’s Certificate (AOC) and Type A Operating Licence (OL) on 5 September 2007 from the UK CAA.

-The license and AOC was surrendered by the company.

-The airline commenced services on 19 October 2007 with a flight from East Midlands Airport to Sharjah and Islamabad.

-Suspension of services

-UKIA have suspended all operations since 27 December 2007.
-The company cites ongoing concerns about the fleet and problems with security at Islamabad International Airport.
-The UK International Airlines website now redirects to a holding page and all traces of the airline seem to have disappeared.

-Destinations

-The airline formerly served the following destinations prior to ceasing operations.

-It suspended charter flights and scheduled services due to security issues raised by UKDTI.